Don’t miss Sligo on your adventures through the Wild Atlantic Way!

 Driving into Sligo, I immediately fell for this town.
 There are colourful buildings and planter boxes overflowing with flowers, lining a rushing river that meanders through town.
 However, Sligo isn’t just a pretty face.
 There are lots of things to do in Sligo.
 I recommend spending at least a few hours here to fully explore this walkable town.

-Sligo is an ideal destination to include on any Ireland travel itinerary or tours in Ireland.
+Sligo is an ideal destination to include on any Ireland travel itinerary.
 Here are my recommendations of things to do in Sligo, Ireland.

 Sligo Abbey has quite the history.
 It was built in 1253, destroyed in 1414 by fire, ransacked in 1595 during the Nine Years’ War, and pillaged during the Ulster Uprising of 1641.
 Phew!
 That’s quite a bit for one structure to endure.